Lifeguard

 Do you still use old-school stuff like life rings and megaphones, or are there technology advances improving how water safety works?

-Asked by line over 9 years ago
+Asked by line almost 10 years ago

 Technology that lifeguards use has definitely been improved from the days of life rings.
 The most important advance in my mind is the upgrade in first aid technology, constant training and development of pocket CPR masks alone is a major advantage.
 Every lifeguard now carries one and is trained in its use.
 Other than that, lifesaving equipment is really just something that floats.
 We could use life rings although they are fairly outdated.
 We generally favor the long tubes that have nylon straps that attach to our bodies.
 Other than that, there wasn't much else we carried.